-A proprietary data format, devised by Autodesk, by which digital drawings may be transferred between users of CAD (computer-aided design) systems.
+A proprietary data format, devised by Autodesk, by which digital drawings may be transferred between users of CAD systems.
 DXF has become an industry standard data format and is used for the transfer of some Ordnance Survey data products.

 eastings